Amy L. Sebes, Founder

-Amy has been a high school English, Psychology, and Critical Thinking teacher for the past three decades in six U.S. states and six countries.
+Amy has been a high school English and Psychology teacher for the past three decades in six U.S. states and six countries.
 She drafted the national anti-trafficking curriculum that has been used in selected Albanian middle and high schools for many years.
 She has served as an editor of numerous English language teaching materials and taught English on TV as part of the Educational Broadcasting Service in Korea.
-In addition to her social work with trafficking victims in Albania, she has also worked with former political prisoners in Burma, orphans in India’s largest slum, and at-risk high school students in Arlington, VA.
+In addition to her social work with sex trafficking survivors in Albania, she has also worked with former political prisoners in Burma, orphans in India’s largest slum, and at-risk high school students in Arlington, Virginia.

 E.C. is the ninth elected president of AAGW.
 Elections are an important step in empowering our members.
 E. is 21 years old and came to the shelter when she was 19.
 For reasons of security, her identity must be kept private in her country.

 Alison met AAGW founder Amy Sebes while at Stanford University, and Alison has also been a volunteer with AAGW since its founding.
 After earning her MA, Alison spent 10+ years as a researcher at NASA investigating aviation safety and automation issues.
-She's held several volunteer positions in her local community and currently works for Mission College in Santa Clara, California.
+She's held several volunteer positions in her local community and is a Research Analyst at West Valley College in Saratoga, California.

 D. Sh. served as AAGW’s Albania Director for twenty years.
 She has worked with survivors of domestic violence and sex trafficking for the International Organization of Migration (IOM) and D & E since 1998.
 She has also served as a social worker, health educator, and community developer for Kinderhaus, Caritas Switzerland, and Caritas Germany.
 For security reasons her name may not be publicized on this website.